banhao/BitBuy-API-Authentication-Python/README.md

 If anyone can help me figure out what's wrong with my code I'll be very appreciate.

-BTW, I tried to contact BitBuy but they refused to suppy any support about their API.
+BTW, I tried to contact BitBuy but they refused to supply any support about their API.